maoberlehner/markus-oberlehner-net/content/blog/integration-testing-vue-container-components-with-cypress.md

 **Today we’ll take a look at how we can avoid Unit Tests but still be able to test our Container Components in a reasonable manner.** The way we structured our components, the Container Components don't have much logic that could be tested in a Unit Test anyhow.
 The job of our Container Components is to glue a bunch of components together and pass the initial data as properties to them. **The best way to test the integration of multiple parts of an application and whether they interact properly is to write Integration Tests.**

-If you're interested into diving deeper into the code featured in this article, you can [checkout the GitHub repository](https://github.com/maoberlehner/advanced-vue-component-composition-with-container-components).
+If you're interested into diving deeper into the code featured in this article, you can [check out the GitHub repository](https://github.com/maoberlehner/advanced-vue-component-composition-with-container-components).
 Furthermore you can [see a live demo of the application hosted on Netlify](https://advanced-vue-component-composition-with-container-components.netlify.com).

 ## Unit Tests, Integration Tests and Acceptance Tests